-Cognac and Chocolate Tiramisu Recipe
+Cognac Tiramisu Recipe

 I love tiramisu and the opportunity to try making it with a boozy twist was so tempting to not make and enjoy (and have the left overs for breakfast the next day – amazing).
 It is a very simple pudding to make and is lovely for parties as it can be made a few hours before you need it.
 I love good chunky layered tiramisu.
 Sweet, creamy and alcoholic.
 Delicious.

 After trying the fabulous pairing range of chocolate and drinks from Aldi I deicide to use the strong Cognac to help flavour the fabulous pudding.
 I decided to grate chocolate into the layers.
 It was so good.
 The chocolate was enough to notice and tickle the tongue in against the smoothness of the cream and sponginess of the sponge fingers.